 The word Ghoomar was derived from the word ghumna.
 Even though Ghumar was an internationally recognized folk dance form, It earned huge fame when it was screened in the Bollywood movie Padmavat.

 Ghumar was introduced by the Bhil Tribe.

-Initially, it was performed by local women of the Rajput’s reign and then Rajput’s elite women too started performing Ghumar.
+Initially, it Dance performed by local women of the Rajput’s reign and then Rajput’s elite women too started performing Ghumar.
 Men were not allowed at these dances.
 It was conducted on special occasions like weddings, festivals, and newlyweds were also asked to perform ghumar in their marital house.

 Songs picked were traditional such as Gorband, Podina, Rumal.
 The more you watch Ghumar the more you would want to praise it and try it.

-BhavaiDance was performed in the past by females of Jats, Bhil, Raigar, Meena, and the kumhar community.
+BhavaiDance was performed in the past by females of Jats, Bhil, Raigar, Meena, and the Kumhar community.

-In this dance form, women balance up to 22 metals or brass pitchers or earthen pots on their head and their feet gripping the side of a glass or brass plate, then they swirl their hands and waist accordingly with the rhythm creating nimble movements charmingly and elegantly while
+In this dance form, women balance up to 22 metals or brass pitchers or earthen pots on their heads and their feet gripping the side of a glass or brass plate, then they swirl their hands and waist accordingly with the rhythm creating nimble movements charmingly and elegantly while